The Link Between the Environment, Nutrition, and Oral Health

 A new nationwide study of obituaries has found that people with religious affiliations lived nearly four years longer than those with no ties to religion.

-That four-year boost – found in an analysis of more than 1,000 obits from around the country – was calculated after taking into account the sex and of those who died, two factors that have strong effects on lifespan.
+That four-year boost – found in an analysis of more than 1,000 obits from around the country – was calculated after taking into account the sex and marital status of those who died, two factors that have strong effects on lifespan.

 The boost was slightly larger (6.48 years) in a smaller study of obituaries published in a Des Moines, Iowa, newspaper.

-“Religious affiliation had nearly as strong an effect on as gender does, which is a matter of years of life,” said Laura Wallace, lead author of the study and a doctoral student in psychology at The Ohio State University.
+“Religious affiliation had nearly as strong an effect on longevity as gender does, which is a matter of years of life,” said Laura Wallace, lead author of the study and a doctoral student in psychology at The Ohio State University.

 The study was published online today in the journal Social Psychological and Personality Science.